Numi2/coparent-ios/tasks.md

 - Ask for clarification if task requirements are unclear
 - Document any architectural decisions in agents.md
 - Focus on production-ready, polished implementations

+### Advanced Features Implementation Guidelines:

+#### Super Like Feature (Task 7):
+- Use `@Observable` for SuperLikeService state management
+- Implement particle animations with `TimelineView` and `Canvas`
+- Add haptic feedback using `UINotificationFeedbackGenerator`
+- Use Core Data/SwiftData for super like cooldown persistence
+- Follow subscription management best practices

+#### Advanced Filtering (Task 8):
+- Create `@Observable` SmartFiltersService with `@MainActor` updates
+- Use Core ML for compatibility scoring algorithms
+- Implement map integration with MapKit SwiftUI
+- Use `@AppStorage` for filter preferences persistence
+- Add Combine for real-time filter updates

+#### Social Media Integration (Task 9):
+- Use `@Observable` for social media authentication state
+- Implement OAuth flows with proper security (Keychain storage)
+- Add rate limiting using `AsyncThrowingStream`
+- Use URLSession with async/await for API calls
+- Follow GDPR/privacy compliance for data handling

+#### Profile Enhancement (Task 10):
+- Use `@Observable` for profile builder state
+- Implement photo processing with Vision framework
+- Add Core ML for photo quality assessment
+- Use CloudKit for profile data synchronization
+- Follow accessibility guidelines for all UI components

+#### ML Matching Algorithm (Task 11):
+- Implement Core ML models with proper async loading
+- Use `@Observable` for real-time match updates
+- Add analytics with privacy-focused approach
+- Implement caching with NSCache for performance
+- Use background processing for heavy computations

+#### Code Architecture Principles:
+1. **State Management**: Always use `@Observable` for shared state
+2. **Async Operations**: Use async/await, never completion handlers
+3. **UI Updates**: Always use `@MainActor` for UI state changes
+4. **Error Handling**: Implement comprehensive error handling with user feedback
+5. **Privacy**: Follow Apple's privacy guidelines for data collection
+6. **Performance**: Use lazy loading and caching where appropriate
+7. **Testing**: Create comprehensive SwiftUI previews for all components
+8. **Accessibility**: Add proper accessibility labels and VoiceOver support

 ## Pre-Production Tasks